What is VSCode?#

 You can find a package for your distro that by checking one of the following resources:

 I introduced the theoretical issue (no extension gallery available for the FLOSS version) in the Marketplace section but practically there is the Open VSX Registry, which is open-source registry/gallery for VSCode extensions managed by Eclipse Foundation.
-So the FLOSS release of VSCode can embedded Open VSX as an extension gallery as they may be forbidden to embed the Marketplace.
+So the FLOSS release of VSCode can embed Open VSX as an extension gallery as it's forbidden to embed the Marketplace in non-Microsoft products.

 Problem solved right?
 Nop.

-Here are a few reasons why using Open VSX over the Marketplace is a pain and a bad idea:
+Here are a few reasons why using Open VSX over the Marketplace can be limiting:

-• At the time of writing (05/01/2021) there are 912 extensions in Open VSX versus 23262 on the marketplace, and I can tell you as a matter of fact that you won't find extensions for a lot of languages or use cases and won't find many extensions included very famous ones.
+- In (23/03/2024) there are 3551 extensions in Open VSX versus 57305 on the MS marketplace, and I can tell you as a matter of fact that you won't find extensions for a lot of languages or use cases and won't find many extensions included very famous ones.

-So in the most case scenario you have installed a FLOSS version of VSCode that is embedding Open VSX as an extension gallery be you would prefer to use the Marketplace instead.
+So in the most case scenario, if you have installed a FLOSS version of VSCode that is embedding Open VSX as an extension gallery, you may think about using the Marketplace instead.

 Note: While most of the extensions on the Marketplace are FLOSS, some of them are distributed with a non-OSI license or are using proprietary code from the Microsoft branded version of VSCode.

-Warning: doing this change may violate the Microsoft Visual Studio Marketplace Terms of Use section 1) b..
+Warning: doing this change violates the Microsoft Visual Studio Marketplace Terms of Use section 1) b.

-To do that you first have to locate the file product.json.
-For example on ArchLinux it is located at /usr/lib/code/product.json.
+To do that you first have to locate the file product.json

-The beginning of your config file should looks like this:
+The beginning of your config file should look like this:

 And to use the official Microsoft Marketplace instead of Open VSX you should replace those lines by: